confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 Kerberos enabled with custom client config path

+Creates a Connector in Connect cluster

 #### Scenario kerberos-rhel verify test's the following:

 Validates that Kerberos is enabled across all components.

 Validates that SASL SSL Plaintext is enabled across all components.

+Validates that Connector is running

 ***